-NEC (necrotizing enterocolitis) is a leading causes of infant death, impacting thousands of babies every year in the United States.
-It is a devastating intestinal disease that primarily affects preemies and medically fragile infants.
+NEC (necrotizing enterocolitis) is a leading cause of infant death, impacting thousands of babies every year.
+It is a devastating intestinal disease that primarily affects babies born prematurely or with a medical complication.

-The NEC Society is a non-profit, 501c3 organization, made up of a diverse group of healthcare practitioners, researchers, and families from across the country who seek to improve outcomes for infants at risk of necrotizing enterocolitis.
-For more about us, check out the NEC Society’s vision.
+The NEC Society is a non-profit, 501c3 organization, made up of a diverse group of healthcare providers, researchers, and patient-families who are committed to building a world without NEC.

 Research has shown that there are ways to help prevent this devastating disease.
-Here are ways we strive to improve outcomes, raise awareness and drive research:
+Here are ways we strive to improve outcomes, raise awareness, and drive patient-centered research:

 Promote & Conduct Research